JX-Master/LunaSDK-Docs/docs/api/group___runtime_memory_utils_1gaa8b289f3d7d9f065c321101ec2ce0ab6.md

 ## Parameters
 * *in* **dst**

-    An iterator pointing to the object to be assigned.
+    An iterator to the object to be assigned.

 * *in* **src**

-    An iterator pointing to the object to move from.
+    An iterator to the object to move from.